sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 Lines of businesses _share the costs and risks_ of using technology with the IT branch.
 Before an IT-enabled initiative is launched, the business problem to solve with technology _is clear_, business experts _fully participate_ in the execution of the initiative in partnership with their technology colleagues, and _rapid feedback_ from end-users is not only promoted, it is _enabled_.

+The business vs IT paradigm is replaced with a team partnership paradigm.

 **2) The four (4) key metrics as identified in the [DevOps Research and Assessment (DORA) institute research](https://www.devops-research.com/research.html) for software delivery & operational performance are continuously improved**